The Tango Family Tree

 Exhibition tango, on stage and film, can be considered a separate branch because its intent is substantially different from the original tango.
 This is tango as entertainment for an audience.
 Movements are usually exaggerated, and the

-Then just as in human family trees, branches often cross-pollinate.
+As in human family trees, branches often cross-pollinate.
 For example, Finnish tango can be seen as a hybrid of social tango, foxtrot, and tango Argentino.
 The English Sequence

 Dance and Round Dance movements have short repeating tango choreographies, and can been seen as a three-way morph of social, competitive and historic tango.
 Most of these sequences date back to the 1920s to 1950s, and

 the choreographies haven't changed since then.
 International folk dancers and Australian "bush dancers" still enjoy doing these sequenced tangos, such as the Royal Empress Tango (1922).

 That depends on your personal preference.
 All of these forms are valid, enjoyed by thousands of enthusiastic devotees.